WyvernWy/Know-Your-Customer-KYC/Terraform Launch EC2/README.md

 # Launch EC2 Instances Using Terraform
-This section is to launch EC2 using scripts through Terraform.
-This project is running in AWS CloudShell environment.
+This guide walks through the launch of an EC2 instance in AWS using Terraform scripts from the AWS CloudShell environment.

+## Prerequisites
+- An active AWS account with permissions to create EC2 instances.
+- AWS CloudShell access.
+- Basic familiarity with AWS and Terraform.

 ## Steps
-1. Create a Terraform Directory
+**1. Create a Terraform Directory**
-Run these commands in CloudShell:
+Open your AWS CloudShell terminal and run the following commands to create and move into a working directory:
 ```bash
 mkdir terraform-ec2
 cd terraform-ec2
 ```

+**2. Create Terraform Configuration File**
-2. Create Terraform Files
+Create a new Terraform file named `main.tf`:
-Use `nano` (or `vim`) to create `main.tf`:
 ```bash
 nano main.tf
 ```
-Paste the following Terraform code:
+Then paste the following Terraform configuration:
 ```hcl
 # main.tf
 provider "aws" {